-Geena Leigh was in prostitution for 19 years from the age of 18.
-In her submission to an Australian inquiry into the regulation of brothels, she said prostitution: “has this way of stealing all the dreams, goals and beautiful essence out of a woman.
+A survivor who was in prostitution for 19 years from when she was 18 says prostitution: “has this way of stealing all the dreams, goals and beautiful essence out of a woman.
 During my years in it, I didn’t meet one woman who enjoyed what she was doing.
 Everyone was trying to get out.”

-Geena lives in Australia, where the sex trade is decriminalised in some states.
-In her submission to the Australian government she tells how, when she was trying to get out, she kept thinking: “It’s legal so it can’t be that bad.”
+But she did manage to get out.
+She lives in Australia, where the sex trade is decriminalised in some states.
+She tells how, when she was trying to get out, she kept thinking: “It’s legal so it can’t be that bad.”
 So she told herself to handle it and kept on, “despite that it was a life of utter misery.”

-No-one warned Geena what it would be like and how it would affect her over time.
-Now she speaks in schools, because she wants girls to know the truth about prostitution and how damaging it is to women’s well-being.
+No-one warned her what it would be like and how it would affect her over time.
+She has spoken in schools, because she wants young people to know the truth about prostitution and how damaging it is to women’s well-being.

 No one told these women how damaging working with asbestos would be either.
 This photo shows women working in an asbestos factory in 1918, when few people knew that asbestos causes fatal lung diseases, and a slow and painful early death.
 Now the damage is undisputed and a full ban came into force in the UK in 1999.